zchee/neovim-wiki/GSoC-2019-Ideas.md

 **Expected Result:**

 More commands support interactive preview.
 This could be done by extending the hard-coded support for substitution preview to more commands.
-Alternatively, a more scalable approach could be to add core functionality that makes it easier to implement live preview as plugins in vimL and/or Lua.
+Alternatively, a more scalable approach could be to add core functionality that makes it easier to implement live preview as plugins in VimL and/or Lua.
 See [[#7370|https://github.com/neovim/neovim/issues/7370]] for some ideas.

 - Code license: Apache 2.0